Eael/alx-low_level_programming/0x0D-preprocessor/README.md

-A repo on the pre-processing stage of a compilation
+A repo on the pre-processing stage of a compilation.

+#error "Gives an error before compilation"